-Teacher Survey.
-The 36-item survey adapted from the Study of Preschool Teachers (Jeon et al., 2016) addressed a teacher's professional background/experiences, professional development preference, job attitudes, and disciplinary efficacy.
-Teachers reported their demographic information, educational attainment, certification, and years of experience with young children and in early childhood education/special education (EC/ECSE).
-For PD and satisfaction, teachers reported their participation in PD during the previous school year, and whether they regularly received feedback from a coach through classroom observations.
-On a five-item Likert scale, they also reported the extent to which they felt the PD activities were positive, useful, and readily available.
-Similarly, teachers reported on job related stress as well as job satisfaction and commitment across 14 items from the Teaching as a Career scale (Evans & Johnson, 1990) and the Work Engagement Scale (Schaufeli et al., 2006).
-Lastly, teachers reported their disciplinary efficacy across three items from the Teacher Self-Efficacy Scale (Bandura, 1997).
-Teachers' survey responses were compared to the profiles identified in Fettig et al. (2021) and used to match teachers with their initial coaching tier.
+Teacher survey.
+The 36-item survey adapted from the Study of Preschool Teachers (Jeon et al., 2016) addressed a teacher's professional background/experiences, PD preference, job attitudes, and disciplinary efficacy.
+Teachers reported their demographic information, educational attainment, certification, and years of experience with young children and in EC education/special education.
+For PD and satisfaction, teachers reported their participation in PD during the previous school year and whether they regularly received feedback from a coach through classroom observations.
+On a 5-point Likert-type scale, they also reported the extent to which they felt the PD activities were positive, useful, and readily available.
+Similarly, teachers reported on job-related stress as well as job satisfaction and commitment across 14 items from the Teaching as a Career scale (Evans & Johnson, 1990) and the Work Engagement Scale (Schaufeli et al., 2006).
+Finally, teachers reported their disciplinary efficacy across three items from the Teacher Self-Efficacy Scale (Bandura, 1997).
+Teachers' survey responses were compared with the profiles identified in Fettig et al. (2021) and used to match teachers with their initial coaching tier.